 Chaplain Liz Pomerleau

-Chaplain Liz Pomerleau, an ACPE Supervisory Candidate, has been at Goodwin House since October 2015 training with Dan Duggan.
+Chaplain Liz Pomerleau, Director of the Clinical Pastoral Education program and American Clinical Pastoral Education Associate Educator, has been at Goodwin House since October, 2015.
 She grew up in Phoenix, Arizona.
 She graduated from Beloit College in Wisconsin with a B.A. in Religious Studies and Gender Studies.
 She later earned an M.Div. at Harvard Divinity School.
 Liz completed a CPE residency at Washington Hospital Center in DC and a second one here at GHBC.
 She worked as a hospice chaplain in the Northern Virginia community before returning to Goodwin House for Supervisory Education.
 Liz is a Quaker and a Board Certified Chaplain.